Hevagog/adm-stack-inference/docs/report/src/04-experiments.md

 ![Per tag performance of DSF with Cross-Attention Fusion](img/04/crossatt-performance.png){#fig:dsf-performance height=95%}

-The DSE with Cross-Attention Fusion mainly has trouble with tags like "import," "installation," and "validation," which probably suggests that it is difficult to distinguish between common technical noise and particular topical intent.
+The DSF with Cross-Attention Fusion mainly has trouble with tags like "import," "installation," and "validation," which probably suggests that it is difficult to distinguish between common technical noise and particular topical intent.
 The Asymmetric Loss (ASL) may have over-suppressed terms like "import" as "easy negatives" because they appear as boilerplate in nearly every code snippet.
 Furthermore, the model's inability to handle specialized tags like "asp.net-web-api" indicates that the Cross-Attention mechanism may occasionally lack a detailed enough Title "Query" to extract particular nuances from the verbose Body text.

 #### Sequence-Aware DSF with Cross-Attention \newline